Everything You Need to Know About a Successful Exit Strategy

 This guide breaks down the what, why, when, and how of exit strategy planning to help software founders lead their companies in the right direction now and in the future.

-An exit strategy is the path to the ultimate outcome of your business.
+A business exit strategy is the path to the ultimate outcome of your business.
 Common outcomes include an initial public offering (IPO) on the publicly listed stock exchange, a family-lifestyle business where founders aim to keep control within a circle of trust and run the business to consistent profitability, or a merger or acquisition from a strategic or private equity buyer.

 Think of an exit strategy as the roadmap that leads you to your final destination based on your individual and business goals.
 You should have an idea of where you’re headed from the start so you can make the right decisions as the business progresses and evolves.
 However, it’s also important not to get tunnel-vision.
 A flexible and dynamic exit strategy can help younavigate the unexpected twists and turns along the way.